2023 April 7 to 20 – Sold Out

 After an early breakfast this morning we are off for a full day of adventure.
 We will jump aboard our speedboat and make the 2.5-3 hour crossing to Padar Island.
 Here we will enjoy some magnificent views across the islands, bays, and beaches.

 Once we reach Rinca we will enjoy a 2-hour hike with great opportunities to see dragons and their prey.
 We will pass by their nests and out into the exposed savannah that is studded with lontar palms.
-Our hike will take us to Waewaso, a permanent waterhole which has breath-taking views.
+Our hike will take us to Waewaso, a permanent waterhole that has breathtaking views.

 Enjoy your last day in Bali exploring.
 Tonight we will walk the beach and enjoy our farewell dinner together before departing tomorrow.